-This site started as a small hobby way back in 1998 as a personal homepage so friends back home could keep up with what I was up to in exotic Thailand.
-That personal homepage was noticed by others who seemed to enjoy my take on expat life in Thailand and from there it grew and grew and grew.
-After 17 years in Thailand I eventually decided it was time to move on but the site lives on and I still enjoy offering thoughts and opinions on life in Thailand, especially Bangkok, for expats and frequent visitors.
+This site started way back in 1998 as a personal homepage so friends back home could keep up with what I was up to in exotic Thailand.
+What was a personal homepage was noticed by others who seemed to enjoy my take on expat life in Thailand, and from there the site grew into something much bigger.
+I left Thailand in 2015 with the intention of putting this site in the rear-view mirror but things conspired against me.
+Now, several years later, I continue with my weekly round-up of news from the expat bar areas as well as my general thoughts and opinions on life in Thailand.

 The most popular section of the site, Stickman Weekly is a weekly column published every Sunday since April 2001 for expat residents and regular visitors to Bangkok and includes news and gossip from expat society with a slant towards that for which Bangkok used to be well-known, its naughty nightlife.
 Find out where the most popular bars are, learn about the lifestyles of Thai bargirls and Bangkok escorts, read interviews with the movers and shakers of Bangkok expat society.
 Stickman Weekly has long been Thailand’s most widely read online column for expats and regular visitors.